-Have you noticed your drinking water out of the tap is cloudy or milky (also known as white water)?
+Have you sometimes noticed your potable drinking water out of the tap is cloudy or milky (also known as white water)?
 Especially the water coming out of the hot water tap?
-This is caused by by tiny air bubbles in the water.
+This is caused by tiny air bubbles in the water.
 It is completely harmless.

 Think of it like a soft drink can.
 The gasses are trapped within the water.
 (In the case of the soft drink - it is carbon dioxide.)
-When the can is opened and the pressure is released - the gasses come out as tiny bubbles.
-The same thing is happening in your water pipes and tap.
+When the can is opened and the pressure is released, the gasses come out as tiny air bubbles.
+The same thing is happening in your water pipes and drainage.

 Hot water is better at trapping the air than cold water so you normally only see it in hot water.
 [As a side note - this is not the same as "having air in your hot water pipes".]

 You can test it - if you fill a glass with the water and let it stand - it should clear itself quite quickly.

 If you have trapped gasses in your hot water as above - then this is normal and harmless.